oladayosolomon/oladayosolomon.github.io/_pages/about.md

 News
 =====
-• 2024-12-20, The manuscript entitled "An Evolutionary Task Scheduling Algorithm Using Fuzzy Fitness Evaluation Method for Communication Satellite Network" has been accepted by Swarm and Evolutionary Computation. \
+• 2024-12-20, The manuscript entitled "Prediction-guided multi-objective reinforcement learning with corner solution search" has been accepted by Computers and Electrical Engineering. \
 • 2024-11-15, One SWEVO survey was selected as the Highly Cited Paper in Web of Science. \
 • 2024-02-19, The survey entitled "Reinforcement Learning-assisted Evolutionary Algorithm: A Survey and Research Opportunities  " has been accepted by Swarm and Evolutionary Computation.